h4writer/droneshowcreator/docs/discription_start_page.rst

  - Drone closseness indicator

-   *Function that indicates with a red block above the drone when the drones are placed too close to each other,and this cannot be performed in reality.*
+   *Function that indicates when drones are too close together and therefore in reality cause safety problems during the flight.
+This is indicated by a red block above the drone.*

  - Scale drone

-   *xxxxxxxxxxxxxxxxxxxx*
+   *If you use the function of "scale drones", the drones will be visually more visible than when the function is turned off.
+This function is related to the "percentage zoom function".
+In other words, the drones will increase or decrease proportionally and will always remain visible when you zoom them out strongly.
+If you turn off the function you will get a more truthful visualization of the drones, if you zoom out the drones will also become less visible.*

  - Background images